nonkloq/nonkloq.github.io/_content/projects/mazeharvest.md

   - "machine learning"

 images:

-  - "/images/mh_cvr_art.png"
+  - "/images/mz_bv.png"
   - "/gifs/lstmppo_net.gif"
+  - "/images/mz_fpp.png"
+  - "/images/mz_td.png"
   - "/images/mh_sample.png"

-shortDescription: "A Grid based, partially observable, stochastic reinforcement learning environment."
+shortDescription: "A grid-based reinforcement learning environment for training autonomous navigation agents."
 links:
   github: "https://github.com/nonkloq/mazeharvest"
 ---

-MazeHarvest is a grid-based survival reinforcement learning environment where an agent must manage the ecosystem by preventing the spread of toxic plants while defending itself against aggressive moles.
-The world operates in a toroidal space, meaning the edges wrap around seamlessly to the opposite sides, creating a fully connected environment.
+MazeHarvest is a grid-based reinforcement learning environment designed to train autonomous navigation agents in a partially observable environment.
+The agent must navigate complex terrains, interact with dynamic obstacles, and reach target locations using heuristic information and vector representation of objects in front of it to a certain distance.
+The environment simulates real-world navigation challenges, such as limited visibility, dynamic obstacles, and heuristic-based decision-making.

 Each environment instance is randomly generated, ensuring connectivity between all free cells.
 The moles use a multithreaded, depth-restricted A-star search algorithm combined with probabilistic logic to determine their next move.
 This approach ensures they explore efficiently and avoid getting stuck indefinitely.
 Both the moles and toxic plants are spawned randomly.
 For more details, visit the project repository: [MazeHarvest README](https://github.com/nonkloq/mazeharvest/blob/main/homegym/README.md).